 Metabolism and thermal regulation

 Ideally, your endocannabinoid system would remain in balance.
 Unfortunately, under the assault of stress, illness or injury, your body may not produce enough endocannabinoids to fulfill communication requirements.
 The system becomes unbalanced, communication deteriorates.
-Some scientists are leaning towards the belief that many diseases and medical condition, including fibromyalgia, irritable bowel syndrome, autoimmune disorders and some forms of cancer are potentially caused by endocannabinoid deficiencies.
+Some scientists are leaning towards the belief that many diseases and medical condition, are potentially caused by endocannabinoid deficiencies.

 How CBD Oil Works in Harmony with Your Endocannabinoid System